victorclee/tovala-front-end/README.md

 # Victor's documentation
 </br>
-Things needed to build this app:
+Initial thoughts on how to approach this app:
 </br>
+I think I need to research:
 * SVG
 * SVG path
 * SVG container